JordynMarcellus/testing-workshop-slides/src/slides.md

 # The benefits of testing, part two

 - Essential for continuous integration/deployment
     - Don't want to yolo a bad change into prod...

 - Levels up your developer skillzzz

-- Makes you a more compelling candiddate in the job market 🤑
+- Makes you a more compelling candidate in the job market 🤑

 ---